redaphid/canonical-cluster-paper/README.md

 ## How to use this repo

-To run the system you should execute `./scripts/run.sh` Shocking, I know.
-If you want to run the whole thing, you'll need `fish`, `yq`, and `npm`.
+To run the system you should execute `./scripts/run.sh`.
+Shocking, I know.
+If you want to run the whole thing, you'll need `fish`, `yq`, `fswatch`, and `npm`.
 Not everything these scripts do are necessary - this was written just for me.

 Once it's running, you can go to `localhost:8080` and see the rendered document there, presented as the PDF printer will see it.
 If you append a `edit=true` as a query param, you'll end up in (big surprise) "edit mode".
 Like this: `localhost:8080?edit=true`.